-Prior to the this, the home had popcorn ceilings, closed off rooms, damaged floors, carpeting in the primary suite, and was dark, dated, and had been neglected for years.
-The design team added durable materials to the home by incorporating custom oak cabinetry in the kitchen, engineered wood flooring, and interior doors which were constructed in oak wood and features a beautiful geometric design.
+Prior to this, the home had popcorn ceilings, closed-off rooms, damaged floors, and carpeting in the primary suite, and was dark, dated, and had been neglected for years.
+The design team added durable materials to the home by incorporating custom oak cabinetry in the kitchen, engineered wood flooring, and interior doors which were constructed in oak wood and feature a beautiful geometric design.

 Do you have any details on the client brief?

 We wanted to stay in keeping with the original footprint of the home while adjusting the interior space to allow for a more open feel.
 Our goal for this project was to bring in more light, break down walls to create fluid circulation, make the space feel expansive, and enhance the relationship between the indoor and outdoor elements.

 Since the home is perched on the hills of Beverly Crest we wanted to be able to maximize the views and did so by incorporating wall-to-wall sliders and windows.

 What mid-century influences did you want to include?